30 Secret Island Escapes Around the World

 Although many of Greece’s better known islands may seem like water wonderlands, Alonnisos is only one of two actual marine parks in the country, and home to the endangered Monk Seal.
 Not only is the island filled with natural beauty, there’s also more than two dozen churches, some dating back nearly 500 years, to explore as well.
-These are the best European honeymoon destinations for newlyweds!

 A paradisiacal Aeolian Island off of Sicily offering unspoiled natural beauty along with some sweet boutique lodging options, and stunning views of its awe-inspiring neighbor Stomboli with its simmering volcano.
 Spend your time here boating around the island to swim and sunbathe along its secret coves of pristine turquoise waters and pebbly shores.
 CountryBred can arrange local wine and caper tastings (two highlights of the local gastronomy).